 - The Heritage of Islam.
 Houston Museum of Natural Science, Houston; California Academy of Sciences Museum, San Francisco; Science Museum of Minnesota, St. Paul; Smithsonian National Museum of Natural History, Washington; Brooklyn Museum, Brooklyn; Royal Ontario Museum, Toronto.
 1982-1984.

-Provenance Dikran Kelekian, New York and Paris, by purchase; Henry Walters, Baltimore, 1914, by purchase; Walters Art Museum, 1931, by bequest.
+Provenance Purchased by Dikran Kelekian, New York and Paris; purchased by Henry Walters, Baltimore, 1914; by bequest to Walters Art Museum, 1931.

 Inscriptions [Inscription] Stamped into surface: In the name of God.
 He [God] commands honesty.
 The servant of God Yazid, Commander of the Faithful.
 Executed by al-Walid ibn Abd al-Rahman in the year 126.
 Full ratl.